by Anthony Smith-Chaigneau, Sr. Director Product Marketing

 When it comes to the rise of sports OTT, pay-TV service providers must look to their strengths and ensure that they create the right content bundles to stay relevant.
 Being able to adapt will be the key to success.
 The way to accomplish this is through new business models, as well as effective strategies for fan engagement in sports content.
 If all the pieces of this comprehensive approach are put together correctly, operators and content owners will be able to maintain their consumer reach via great content packages.
 They need to show customers that they understand the market and that they can deliver the great viewing experience that the modern consumer expects.

-Interested in learning more about trends impacting the M&E industry and how to face them?
+Interested in learning more about trends impacting the M&E industry and how to be prepared for them?
 Get in touch with us!